vaidzelevich/vaidzelevich.github.io/docs/posts/gender_equality_in_speed_dating.md

 # Gender Equality in Speed Dating

-Typically, during speed dating, boys move from table to table, while girls sit.
+*Typically, during speed dating, boys move from table to table, while girls sit.
 Is this fair?
 Maybe.
-But let's consider a problem of organizing
-"equal rights" speed dating, in which each participant can interact with any other participant of the opposite gender and visit every table.
-This article explains how to organize such speed dating and how the CP-Sat solver can be useful in solving this problem.
+But let's consider a problem of organizing "equal rights" speed dating, in which each participant can interact with any other participant of the opposite gender and visit every table.
+This post  explains how to organize such speed dating and how the CP-Sat solver can be useful in solving this problem.*

 **Disclaimer:** The problem is of theoretical interest, and its solution is not recommended for practical use.